lesleyrs/Client3/README.md

 Features:
 - should run on any 32 bit system with 64 MB of RAM on lowmem.
 - webassembly build to avoid javascript code being optimized out by the browser.
-- WIP ports for all nintendo consoles that support networking and can simulate clicks (mouse, touch, or wii-mote).
+- WIP ports for nintendo consoles that support networking and can simulate clicks (mouse, touch, or wiimote).
 - optional config.ini file to change client behaviour, see [config.ini.example](config.ini.example) for options.
 To avoid passing command line arguments each time you can create an empty config.ini.

 See [docs](/docs) for more info and media.